 Securing your iPad in the cockpit is important for safety and for ease of use.
 There are two main options for this: a kneeboard or a mounting system.
 Kneeboards are generally more affordable, and offer additional storage pockets.
 They’re ideal for renters or flying club members.

 Why it’s the best: This simple leg strap doesn’t take up much space in the cockpit, but holds your iPad firmly in place.
 The ingenious attachment mechanism fits a huge variety of tablets, with or without a case.
 It just works.

-  On a budget: iPad Rotating Kneeboard
+On a budget: Flight Gear iPad Kneeboard

 If a kneeboard doesn’t work in your airplane, a mount is a great alternative.
 There are lots of options here, from suction cup mounts for side windows to yoke mounts.
 There are plenty of brands offering mounts, and most of them are quite good, but there are significant differences between them to consider.

 Why it’s the best: RAM Mounts have a great reputation for quality and flexibility, allowing pilots to mount an iPad almost anywhere.
 The EZ-Roll’r cradle holds the tablet tight, and the mount features a lifetime warranty.
 We’ve been flying with them for over a decade.